LEARN

 Antique: 100+ years old.
 More standardized—U.S. Customs officially defines antiques as items over a century old.

 Retro: New items designed to look like older styles.
-That 2023 refrigerator with 1950s styling?
+That refrigerator with 1950s styling, made last year?
 Retro, not vintage.

 Mid-Century Modern: 1945–1969.
 A specific subset of vintage with its own collector market and design language.